Technigo/project-express-api/README.md

 My first API built using Express!
 You can use the endpoints below to access different data (from netflix):

-/titles - Data for all netflix titles included in the json file.
+/titles - Data for all netflix titles included in the API.
+The result will come back with 20 results on every page, to access different page:

+/titles?page={pageNumber} - Starting from page 1

 /titles/${id} - Data for a specific title ID from the json file.